-I now have Movie Pass (a card that allows you to see unlimited movies for $30/month – movi.ps/1eFtefq).
+It follows indeed.
+I now have Movie Pass (a card that allows you to see unlimited movies for $30/month – http://movi.ps/1NrO3yq).
 I love it.
-I’ve seen loads of movies in the last month.
-Project Almanac is the most recent.
-These micro reviews of the films’ storytelling are a way to catalog what I’ve seen and think about story.
+I’ve seen loads of movies this year.
+It Follows is the most recent.
+These micro reviews of the films’ storytelling are a way to catalog what I’ve seen and what I think about story.
 I dash them off.
 If you want to talk about the film, feel free to comment.

 1-3: Horrible.
 I regret subjecting myself to this